Genie (feral child)

 Genie (born 1957) is the pseudonym of an American feral child who was a victim of severe abuse, neglect, and social isolation.
 Her circumstances are prominently recorded in the annals of linguistics and abnormal child psychology.
 When she was approximately 20 months old, her father began keeping her in a locked room.
-During this period, he almost always strapped her to a child's toilet or bound her in a crib with her arms and legs immobilized, forbade anyone from interacting with her, provided her with almost no stimulation of any kind, and left her severely malnourished.
+During this period, he almost always strapped her to a child's toilet or bound her in a crib with her arms and legs immobilized, forbade anyone to interact with her, provided her with almost no stimulation of any kind, and left her severely malnourished.
 The extent of her isolation prevented her from being exposed to any significant amount of speech, and as a result she did not acquire language during her childhood.
 Her abuse came to the attention of Los Angeles County child welfare authorities in November 1970, when she was 13 years and 7 months old, after which she became a ward of the state of California.

 Psychologists, linguists, and other scientists almost immediately focused a great deal of attention on Genie's case.
 Upon determining that she had not yet learned language, linguists saw her as providing an opportunity to gain further insight into the processes controlling language acquisition skills and to test theories and hypotheses identifying critical periods during which humans learn to understand and use language.
 Throughout the time scientists studied Genie, she made substantial advances in her overall mental and psychological development.
 Within months, she developed exceptional nonverbal communication skills and gradually learned some basic social skills, but even by the end of their case study, she still exhibited many behavioral traits characteristic of an unsocialized person.
 She also continued to learn and use new language skills throughout the time they tested her, but ultimately remained unable to fully acquire a first language.